-Embry-Riddle Aeronautical University has partnered with the Community College of the Air Force (CCAF) to provide online general education courses for Air Force/Space Force personnel who want to complete the CCAF Associate in Applied Science (AAS) degree requirements through the General Education Mobile (GEM) Program.
+Embry‑Riddle Aeronautical University has partnered with the Community College of the Air Force (CCAF) to provide online general education courses for Air Force/Space Force personnel who want to complete the CCAF Associate in Applied Science (AAS) degree requirements through the General Education Mobile (GEM) Program.
 As a GEM partner, we offer online courses to meet all five general education disciplines required in a nine-week format to complete CCAF’s 15 semester hours of general education — Oral Communication, Written Communication, Mathematics, Social Science and Humanities.
-Learn more about our approved GEM General Education Mobile Courses below:
+Our terms are nine weeks long and offered several times a year.
+View our Academic Calendar for term dates, and learn more about our cost and tuition.

 Contact Us